 Father, or Dad as some people prefer, is the person that makes all other things possible.
-Without Dad to leave the seat up, who would give Mom that cold surprise in the middle of the night that wakes her up early so she can get more done.
+Without Dad to leave the seat up to give that cold surprise in the middle of the night that wakes you up early so you can get more done.
 This is a role only a father can fill to the utmost potential!

 Dad is the person that is called in when there is a spider that needs a special friend to take them on a trip outside.
 Of course Dad probably does not want to touch the spider either, but he braves the 8 legs and disposes of the spider carefully.

-Dad is the person that avoids climbing on the roof so Mom can have that vegetated roof she always wanted and did not know to ask for.
+Dad is the person that avoids climbing on the roof so you can have that vegetated roof you always wanted and did not know to ask for.
 Without his not doing the gutters that seed pod would have never seen the potential of growing in the gutter.
 Those weeds would not have sprouted roots and flowered.